hanyaonian/m-logger/README.md

 # m-web-logger

-A simple logger util for browser/nodejs development.
+A simple log tracer for browser development.
 It's a practice for decorators(experimental) in TypeScript.

 (btw, I found ChatGPT can easily do better than this, T T)